![]() |

 Veterans Day has special meaning for me this year.
-My father, a World War 2 veteran, passed away in October 2010.
+My father, a World War 2 veteran, passed away in October 2010 at the age of 89.
 He lived a long, full life, accomplished many things, and loved his 9 children and 17 grandchildren.
 He almost never mentioned WWII, and never brought it up.
 Maybe once a decade he would answer questions about World War 2, and only when specifically asked.

 Looking now at photos he had from that time, I remember again the millions of people who did not survive World War 2.
 Americans have many blessings and freedoms today, and we owe our veterans, both the ones who came back and the ones that did not.

 These photos are worth a thousand words.
 Dad was stationed in Okinawa at the end of the war.
-He is the man sitting on the right airplane wing above.
+He is 24 years old and sitting on the right airplane wing in Image 1 above.
 Damaged planes where pushed to the side of the runway and used for parts to keep other planes flying.
-(Photo below)
+(Image 3 below.)

 My dad was definitely happy when he did get to leave Okinawa.
 This photo shows him packed to leave Okinawa.